Youth First 2015 will take place on Friday, February 6, 2015

-In addition, the Youth First Partners have decided that this year's service project will be a benefit for Safe Harbor Child Advocacy Center.
-For more information on this great organization, click here, or watch this video.
-Participants are asked to provide gift cards of any amount to Wal-Mart, Target, Staples, Michael's, or AC-Moore.
-These gift cards will be place on a 'Giving Tree' that will be placed in the lobby of Safe Harbor CAC.
+In addition, the Youth First Partners have decided that this year's service project will be a benefit for the disAbility Resource Center.
+For more information on this great organization, click here.
+Participants are asked to provide gift cards of any amount to:

 If you have questions, email Ben Nagle (email@example.com).